certtools/intelmq/docs/User-Guide.md

 0 0 * * * intelmqctl start blocklistde-apache-collector
 ```

-Bots configured as scheduled will exit after the first successful run.
+Bots configured as `scheduled` will exit after the first successful run.

-#### Stream Run Mode
+#### Continuous Run Mode

-Most of the cases, bots will need to be configured as stream run mode in order to have them always running and processing events.
-Usually, the types of bots that will require the stream mode will be Parsers, Experts and Outputs.
-To do this, set `run_mode` to `stream` in the `runtime.conf` for the bot.
+Most of the cases, bots will need to be configured as `continuous` run mode in order to have them always running and processing events.
+Usually, the types of bots that will require the continuous mode will be Parsers, Experts and Outputs.
+To do this, set `run_mode` to `continuous` in the `runtime.conf` for the bot.
 Check the following example:

 ```json
 "blocklistde-apache-parser": {